 - you are unable to have other treatments such as trans arterial chemoembolization (TACE)

 If you live in other countries of the UK, your doctor might be able to submit a funding request to see if you can have SIRT on the NHS.
-Or you might be able to have it as part of a trial (if there is one available).
+You might be able to have it as part of a trial, if there is one available.
 Or you might be able to pay for it privately.

-Doctors continue to research SIRT and collect information on how well it works for different types of cancers in the liver.
+Doctors continue to research SIRT.
+They are collecting information on how well it works for different types of cancers in the liver.

 Tests before SIRT